faisalkhan91/faisalkhan91/README.md

 #### Welcome to my GitHub!
 Feel free to browse some of the projects I have worked on.

 ##### Currently:
-🔭 I’m currently working on my personal website called FluxusUI.
-🌱 I’m currently learning data structures and algorithms in python.
+🔭 I’m currently working on my personal website called FluxusUI.\n 🌱 I’m currently learning data structures and algorithms in python.

 ##### Bio Stats: